z3c0/blog/tech/scraping_websites_with_python/scraping_metallum-1.md

 ```

 With this, we're almost finished.
-Before downloading the entire dataset, we'll want to make sure we're accounting for an errored run by truncating our target file before writing data to it.
+Before downloading the entire dataset, we'll want to make sure we're accounting for an erred run by truncating our target file before writing data to it.
 This way, a repeated run won't duplicate any data that may already exist in the file.

 This can be done succinctly by opening and closing the file with the `'w'` write mode.